-Father Benedict Groeschel, C.F.R., 1933-2014, in one of the videos shown on his website, speaks of the "brief day of our lives."
+Father Benedict Groeschel, C.F.R.
+1933-2014, in one of the videos shown on his website (long time ago), speaks of the "brief day of our lives."
 In context, he prays that "we ask only that we may ask God to guide us to spend those brief days in our lives."
 There is no time in God's realm.
 He IS.
 He IS now and forever.
 Our human reckoning of time has ceased for him.
 Our lives are but a brief day in the meaning of time.
 It is mysterious and it is awesome.

 Much in the Catholic Faith is awesome and some of the thoughts of Saint Bonaventure, and other Doctors of the Church, in their writings, bring back the awesome and the mysterious.
-I had a discussion some time ago with a woman who lamented the change from Latin into English of the Sacrifice of the Mass.
+I had a discussion, a while back, with a woman who lamented the change from Latin into English of the Sacrifice of the Mass.
 She claimed, no matter where I am (presumably on vacation in a foreign country), at least I can understand what is going on because the Mass is the same everywhere.
 But when you really examine this statement, you begin to realize that she really didn't understand Latin... she remembered the sounds of that language.
 Not the precise meaning.
-Which was the whole point of changing the Mass to the language of the people, so they would understand the precise meanings of the liturgical aspects of Holy Mass.
+Which was the whole point of changing to Mass to the language of the people, so they would understand the precise meanings of the liturgical aspects of Holy Mass.
 And she spoke of the "holiness and awe" that one felt in a Church.

 In our Parish Church, the Music Director makes an effort to use the somewhat traditional Catholic choir music rather than all this new-fangled music.
 She does this, I believe, first at the request of the Pastor, but also to use music the person in the pew knows.
 We would like the congregation to participate in the singing, rather than just sitting back and listening to it.
 The choir's purpose is not "perform" - instead, it is there to animate the people in Church to take an active part in the Sacrifice of the Mass.